 Be Prepared to Take Your Case to Trial

 No one wants to go to court.
 Juries are unpredictable, plus the process is long and costly.
 Insurance companies are no different – they want to avoid lengthy litigation when the outcome is not guaranteed.
 However, sometimes filing a personal injury claim is necessary to get the compensation you deserve.

 When you file a lawsuit, the insurance company knows you are serious.
 Furthermore, the discovery process gives our office an opportunity to gather more evidence that could help your case.
 In many cases, an insurer will increase its settlement offer to avoid the risk and expense of a trial. that number could also increase if the new evidence supports your claim.

 Massachusetts Personal Injury Lawyers Offering Professional and Experienced Legal Representation

-When you suffer a neck, back, or any other type of injury, you want to be properly compensated, especially if another party caused your injury.
-At the Law Office of John J. Sheehan, our Massachusetts personal injury attorneys are committed to providing compassionate and aggressive representation.
+When you suffer a neck, back, or any other type of injury, you want to be properly compensated, especially if another party caused your injury. at the Law Office of John J. Sheehan, our Massachusetts personal injury attorneys and Malden slip and fall lawyer are committed to providing compassionate and aggressive representation.
 Call (617) 925-6407 to discuss the value of your injury claim.